spiffe/spiffe/CONTRIBUTING.md

 * Respond to reviewer's feedback
 * Keep it merge-ready at all times until it has been approved and actually merged.

-Following approval, the PR will be merged by the last maintainer to approve the request.
+Following approval, the pull request will be merged by the last maintainer to approve the request.

 ## Coding Conventions <a name="conventions"></a>